 - We have decreased the incidence of skin injury in our inpatient units by 70% in our Cardiac Intensive Care Unit and by 38% in our Cardiac Progressive Care Unit.

-- We continue to provide excellent nutrition and closely monitor each of our patient’s nutritional status to ensure your child consistently receives the best diet.
+- We continue to provide excellent nutrition and closely monitor all of our patients' nutritional health to ensure your child consistently receives the best diet.

 - We have consistently maintained a low rate of central line associated blood stream infections across the Heart Institute.